vjoel/fsdb/README.md

 ## Web site

-The current version of this software can be found at http://rubyforge.org/projects/fsdb.
 The main git repo is at https://github.com/vjoel/fsdb.

 ## License